OpenEvalProject/evals/manuscripts/elife-94929/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/049emcs32 Department of Biological Sciences, University of Texas at Dallas Richardson United States
+1. Department of Biological Sciences, University of Texas at Dallas Richardson United States ([ROR:049emcs32](https://ror.org/049emcs32))
-2. https://ror.org/03wmf1y16 Department of Immunology and Microbiology, University of Colorado Anschutz Medical Campus Aurora United States
+2. Department of Immunology and Microbiology, University of Colorado Anschutz Medical Campus Aurora United States ([ROR:03wmf1y16](https://ror.org/03wmf1y16))
-3. https://ror.org/02p5xjf12 School of Podiatric Medicine, University of Texas Rio Grande Valley Harlingen United States
+3. School of Podiatric Medicine, University of Texas Rio Grande Valley Harlingen United States ([ROR:02p5xjf12](https://ror.org/02p5xjf12))
-4. https://ror.org/00py81415 Department of Biochemistry, Duke University Medical Center Durham United States
+4. Department of Biochemistry, Duke University Medical Center Durham United States ([ROR:00py81415](https://ror.org/00py81415))
-5. https://ror.org/049emcs32 Department of Bioengineering, University of Texas at Dallas Richardson United States
+5. Department of Bioengineering, University of Texas at Dallas Richardson United States ([ROR:049emcs32](https://ror.org/049emcs32))
-6. https://ror.org/049emcs32 Center for Systems Biology, University of Texas at Dallas Richardson United States
+6. Center for Systems Biology, University of Texas at Dallas Richardson United States ([ROR:049emcs32](https://ror.org/049emcs32))

 † Corresponding author

 ## Abstract

 Bacterial membranes are complex and dynamic, arising from an array of evolutionary pressures.
 One enzyme that alters membrane compositions through covalent lipid modification is MprF.
 We recently identified that Streptococcus agalactiae MprF synthesizes lysyl-phosphatidylglycerol (Lys-PG) from anionic PG, and a novel cationic lipid, lysyl-glucosyl-diacylglycerol (Lys-Glc-DAG), from neutral glycolipid Glc-DAG.
 This unexpected result prompted us to investigate whether Lys-Glc-DAG occurs in other MprF-containing bacteria, and whether other novel MprF products exist.
 Here, we studied protein sequence features determining MprF substrate specificity.
 First, pairwise analyses identified several streptococcal MprFs synthesizing Lys-Glc-DAG.
-Second, a restricted Boltzmann machine-guided approach led us to discover an entirely new substrate for MprF in Enterococcus , diglucosyl-diacylglycerol (Glc 2 -DAG), and an expanded set of organisms that modify glycolipid substrates using MprF.
+Second, a restricted Boltzmann machine-guided approach led us to discover an entirely new substrate for MprF in Enterococcus, diglucosyl-diacylglycerol (Glc2-DAG), and an expanded set of organisms that modify glycolipid substrates using MprF.
 Overall, we combined the wealth of available sequence data with machine learning to model evolutionary constraints on MprF sequences across the bacterial domain, thereby identifying a novel cationic lipid.

 ## Introduction